EdwardLiuyc/StaticMapping/README.md

 - some examples for ground removal2
 - yaml configs
 - more feature as heartbeat
-- split output map (mrvm)
 - add odom to pose extrapolater
-- latter combime for frames (if read from file) / save raw cloud
+- latter combine for frames (if read from file) / save raw cloud
 - another mode for the imu which provides attitude
 - may remove libpointmather
 - Qt tool for viewing pcd files